andrewliu117/work/README.md

 work
 ====

-1. fifo_dispatcher
-        a dispatcher based on thrift and thrift_fifo
+1. fifo_dispatcher:   a dispatcher based on thrift and thrift_fifo